-All new and transfer students are required complete the online orientation module.
+All new and transfer students are required to complete the online orientation module.
 Valuable information is provided to enable students to make appropriate choices in their academic, transfer, and career planning process.
 Financial aid information sessions and college tours are available upon request to interested students.
-The schedule of orientation sessions is mailed to students prior to the start of a new semester.
+The online orientation module will be available through D2L Brightspace after the start of the semester.